Rookie QB progress reports: How the 13 drafted look so far

 Round 6.
 No. 199 overall

 Falk has blended in well behind Marcus Mariota and Blaine Gabbert during his early opportunities.
-He's showed off accurate ball placement, particularly in short-yardage situations.
-Some development is needed, particularly with getting him comfortable taking snaps under center and moving in more of a pro style offense, but early reviews are that Falk is coming along as expected for a sixth-round pick.
+He has showed off accurate ball placement, particularly in short-yardage situations.
+Some development is needed, particularly with getting him comfortable taking snaps under center and moving in more of a pro-style offense, but early reviews are that Falk is coming along as expected for a sixth-round pick.
 He's expected to spend 2018 as a developmental QB3 before eventually becoming Mariota's long-term backup.
 He's hopeful to expedite that timeline. -- Cameron Wolfe

 Tanner Lee, Jacksonville Jaguars